777 Bienville St.

 Restaurant R’evolution’s menu reflects a melding of the chefs’ distinct culinary styles.
 Steeped in the diverse historic and cultural influences of Louisiana, the menu features not only the chefs’ interpretations of New Orleans classics such as gumbo, po-boys and beignets, but also new creations highlighting ingredients from what Chef Folse refers to as “the swamp floor pantry.”
 Classical New Orleans ingredients such as Gulf shrimp and oysters, Andouille sausage and catfish appear alongside alligator, frog, crawfish, kumquats, sassafras and persimmons and other indigenous ingredients that have defined Louisiana cooking for centuries.

 Wild game also appears on the menu, reflecting the important role that hunting and outdoorsmanship play in Louisiana’s “Sportsman’s Paradise.”
-A large selection of premium steaks and chops is offered with a wide array of sauces, crusts and toppers, including tomahawk rib eye for two with blue cheese crust; Wagyu sirloin strip served three ways and bone-in filet with foie gras butter.
+A large selection of premium steaks and chops is offered with a wide array of sauces, crusts and toppers, including tomahawk rib-eye steak for two with blue cheese crust; Wagyu sirloin strip served three ways and bone-in filet with foie gras butter.

 Desserts showcase classical New Orleans sweets done in a new and contemporary way.
 “Coffee and Beignets” presents chicory mocha pots de crème with coffee-infused beignets and black fig jam.
 The chefs’ spin on a “Root Beer Float” layers locally made Abita root beer and vanilla semifreddo in a glass, topped with vanilla ginger foam, and served with a gingersnap tuile straw.